CMehner-space/Counter_Timestamp_App/README.md

 # Counter_Timestamp_App
-Flutter App that allows for punching a timestamp with counter and a second page with a full list
+Flutter App in DART
+Functionality:
+- On button press capture the time and date down to microseconds and create a continuous list
+- List is displayed and scrollable
+- A Zero button resets the list
+- A second page offer display of the full list of captured timestamps that can be copied in to csv or any format

 ![Front Page](Desktop\Front_page.png)